mcstone/mcstone.github.io/about.md

 1978-1980 Member of the Programming Staff

 ## University engagements
 Nov.
 2022-present.
-Univeristy of Washington,  Paul G. Allen School of Computer Science & Engineering, Adjunct professor.
+University of Washington,  Paul G. Allen School of Computer Science & Engineering, Adjunct professor.

-2006-2014 Simon Fraser University, School of Interactive Arts and Sciences Adjunct Professor, worked on research projects with Lyn Bartram, John Dill, Brian Fisher and their students.
+2006-2014 Simon Fraser University, School of Interactive Arts and Sciences <br>
+&emsp Adjunct Professor, worked on research projects with Lyn Bartram, John Dill, Brian Fisher and their students.

-2006, 2007 University of Washington, iSchool
+2006, 2007 University of Washington, iSchool<br>
  Guest faculty, co-taught (with Polle Zelleweger) the undergraduate infoVIS course Fall 2006 and 2007.

 2000-2003 Stanford University, Graphics and HCI labs